woodwardmatt/hashgraph-tools/README.md

 - This process requires the update transaction to be signed by both the operator account and the account being updated.
 - The new credentials are currently logged to the console only.
 (You need to save / capture these for your reference, you will not be able to retrieve them again!)
 - The new keys are derived from a new generated mnemonic phrase to ensure the phrase and keys remain in sync.
+- Large parts of this code were derived directly from the Hedera Developer Docs & Samples.

 ## Testing
 The following scenarios have been tested: